dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 As you can see in the above image, the fields appear with a green border which indicates the form data is valid.
 This is not the case as the provided value for the Email field is clearly not a valid email address.

-To address this issue, simply add a DataAnnotationsValidator to the form.
-The DataAnnotationsValidator component provides validation checks for data attributes that have been configured on the model instance.
+To address this issue, simply add a `<DataAnnotationsValidator>` element to the form.
+This component provides validation checks for data attributes that have been configured on the model instance.

 ```html
 <EditForm Model="@ContactModel" OnValidSubmit=@FormSubmitted>